Faculty for the Department of Kinesiology and Health Education

 Studies the limiting factors to exercise capacity in healthy individuals and clinical populations.

-Teaches from a holistic health perspective, with a focus on personal health including meditation and other stress reduction/management techniques, and mental health.
+Teaches from a holistic health perspective with a focus on personal health, including mental health, meditation and other stress management techniques.

 Focuses on adolescent and young adult problem behavior development, and tobacco use and cessation.